adiv-1/paloor_hackla/README.md

-# Paloor — Your AI Finance Pal
+# Paloor — AI-Native Personal Finance Platform

 > Learn finance from first principles, practice in a risk-free simulator, and research stocks with a multi-agent AI team — all in one place.

 Paloor makes personal finance approachable for people who feel locked out of the jargon.
 It pairs an AI tutor with a portfolio simulator and a deep-research engine so users can move from "what is a stock?" to running an 8-agent investment analysis without leaving the app.

-Built for **LA Hacks 2026** — Google challenge track (Gemma 3 27B as the primary LLM) on the AWS Bedrock multi-model stack.

 ---